Balanced two-type annihilation: mean-field asymptotics: Introduction

 Considering the real-world motivations for interacting particle systems, it is natural to consider systems on finite graphs and ask for the asymptotics of key parameters when the number $n$ of vertices is large.
-Most previous research on interacting particle systems on graphs (e.g.\ \cite{CEOR}) concerns coalescing random walks, motivated by their connection with the voter model, considered on general graphs by Donnelly and Welsh in the 1980s \cite{DW83}.
+While a wide range of interacting particle systems have been well studied in a lattice setting (see e.g.\ \cite{Lig85} for an overview), the literature covering interacting particle systems on general, or random, finite graphs is less developed, and has mainly covered opinion-forming or information-spreading processes (see \cite{CdH24} for an overview), with one of the main models considered in this setting being the voter model, considered on general graphs by Donnelly and Welsh in the 1980s \cite{DW83}.
+Consequently there has been significant interest in the dual process of coalescing random walks on finite graphs (e.g.\ \cite{CEOR}).
 Coalescence is simpler to analyse than annihilation due to methods based on duality and monotonicity.
 A more general framework, with a variety of models including annihilation, was analysed by Cooper, Frieze and Radzik \cite{CFR09}, assuming that (a) the initial populations are polynomially small and randomly distributed, (b) the underlying geometry is a random regular graph, and (c) the types move simultaneously with equal speeds.
 By contrast, we will consider an annihilation model with individual rather than simultaneous movements starting from an arbitrary spanning configuration, so we cannot avoid considering the so-called `big bang regime' in which there is rapid action at the beginning of the process that is harder to analyse.

 We refer to our companion paper \cite{expander} for a more detailed study of particle systems on expanders, with more history and new results for a variety of models, including the balanced two-type annihilation to be considered here; our main result here will be a more precise asymptotic result in the mean-field setting.
 Our precise formulation of the model is taken from a recent paper by Cristali, Jiang, Junge, Kassem, Sivakoff and York \cite{2-type}.
 Fix a graph with $2n$ vertices, and initialise with one particle at each vertex, with $n$ particles being blue and $n$ red.
 The particles represent molecules of two reactants; when a red and a blue particle occupy the same vertex, they react and are removed from the system, \ie they mutually annihilate.
 At each time step, with probability $p$ a red particle is chosen, uniformly at random from the remaining red particles, or otherwise a uniformly random blue particle is chosen.
 Without loss of generality, we assume $p\leq 1/2$.
 The chosen particle performs a simple random walk step.
 If it reaches a vertex with one or more particles of the opposite colour, it mutually annihilates with one such particle.
 This process almost surely eventually terminates with no particles remaining.